AtilaDev/little-doc-reduxjs-toolkit/README.md

-## Little doc for setup @reduxjs-toolkit using Typescript
+## Little example for setup @reduxjs-toolkit using Typescript on RN project